Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Results

 The LP Bragg peak at the lowest $2\theta$ is indexed in the refinement as 003, as marked in Fig.~\ref{Fig_FePSe3_Xray_LatticeChange}~(a).
 It is reasonable to assume that the crystal structure does not undergo a substantial reconstruction during the transition from LP to HP.
 Consequently, the position of this peak can be assumed to be due to the change of the interplanar distance at all pressures.
 The peak undergoes a drastic change at the phase transition, indicating that the interplanar spacing collapses at the LP-HP transition.

-The LP data with helium as the PTM were analyzed using the ambient pressure structure model, which had the hexagonal $R\overline{3}$ space group~\cite{1979_Brec_TMPX3_PhysProperties}.
-The refined lattice parameters at the lowest pressure point (0.7~GPa) were determined to be $a = b = 6.238(2)$~{\AA} and $c = 19.49(1)$~{\AA}, which are in reasonable agreement with the literature values at ambient pressure ($a = b = 6.265(6)$~{\AA}, $c = 19.80(2)$~{\AA}, and $\gamma = 120^{\circ}$) assuming no substantial changes.
+The LP data were analyzed using the ambient pressure structure model, which had the hexagonal $R\overline{3}$ space group~\cite{1979_Brec_TMPX3_PhysProperties}.
+The refined lattice parameters at the lowest pressure point (0.7~GPa) were determined to be $a = b = 6.238(2)$~{\AA} and $c = 19.49(1)$~{\AA}, which are in reasonable agreement with the literature values at ambient pressure ($a = b = 6.265(6)$~{\AA}, $c = 19.80(2)$~{\AA}, and $\gamma = 120^{\circ}$).
 The HP data were analyzed using the structural model we obtained from our single-crystal synchrotron studies.

-In the single-crystal experiment, we collected high-quality diffraction data from 1.4 to 28.0~GPa.
-Slices of the ($hhl$) scattering plane exhibit strong-intensity peaks which are indexed as $3\overline{3}l$ and $\overline{3}3l$ where $l$ = 0, $\pm3$, as shown in Fig.~\ref{Fig_FePSe3_Xray_LatticeChange}~(b).
+\paragraph{Single-Crystal Diffraction} In the single-crystal experiment, we collected high-quality diffraction data from 1.4 to 28.0~GPa.
+Slices of the \tred{($h\overline{h}l$)} scattering plane exhibit strong-intensity peaks which are indexed as $3\overline{3}l$ and $\overline{3}3l$ where $l$ = 0, $\pm3$, as shown in Fig.~\ref{Fig_FePSe3_Xray_LatticeChange}~(b).
 The slices are plotted to scale in {\AA}$^{-1}$.
 The intensity of the peaks is consistent with the structure factor analysis.
-The separation between reflection index points peaks along the {[001]} and {[1$\overline{1}$0]} directions can unambiguously reflect the changes of the inter- and intraplanar lattice parameters, respectively.
+The separation between reflection index points peaks along the {[001]} and {[1$\overline{1}$0]} directions unambiguously reflect\tred{s} the changes of the inter- and intraplanar lattice parameters, respectively.
 An abrupt increase in separation along the {[001]} direction is clearly seen from 6.7 to 7.8~GPa (highlighted with yellow color blocks), while changes along the {[1$\overline{1}$0]} direction remain negligible throughout the entire pressure range.
 This observation in the raw data, independent of any structural model, provides definitive and model-independent proof of the interplanar collapse with applied hydrostatic pressure in FePSe$_3$.

 The lattice parameters were initially refined based on indexed reflections.
 We used the ambient-pressure lattice parameters of LP as the starting point to refine the cell at the lowest pressure (1.4~GPa).
 No space group symmetry was forced on the refinement at this step.
 The well-indexed reflection peaks and refined parameters ($a$ = 6.185(4)~{\AA}, $b$ = 6.176(3)~{\AA}, $c$ = 18.89(3)~{\AA}, $\alpha = 90.28(1)^\circ$, $\beta = 89.90(1)^\circ$ and $\gamma = 119.99(7)^\circ$) are consistent with the $R\overline{3}$ symmetry of LP with tolerable deviations.
 We consistently refined the lattice parameters for all pressures using the cell parameters at the previous pressure point.
 The results are summarized in the SM~\cite{Ref_SM}.